 We believe the home buying process is outdated.
-So, we are recognizing the search efforts you make and reward you with half of our buyer’s agent's commission.
-In the above example you would receive 50% of $15,000, which is $7,500.
+So, we are recognizing the search efforts you make and reward you by giving you back 1% of the home purchase price.
+In the above example you would get back $6,000.
 That’s a good chunk of change that you can reinvest in your new home or keep for a rainy day!

 Nuhom is a Boston based full-service real estate tech company making home buying convenient, fast, and rewarding.
 We have dismantled the traditional home buying process and replaced it with innovative technology, far fewer hurdles, and more savings for the home buyer.